Working with LND and Docker

 $ docker exec -it btcd /start-btcctl.sh getblockchaininfo | grep -A 1 segwit

-Check Alice
+Check Alice balance:

 alice$ lncli --network=simnet walletbalance

-node to Alice
+Connect Bob node to Alice node.

 # Run "Bob" node and log into it: